akthecoders/CodingPractice/README.md

-# Data Structrues & Alogirthms Practice
+# Data Structures & Algorithms Practice

 This repo is contributed to various programming questions from different sources.
 I have planned to commit question from: